solidi/hl-mods/workspace/redist/readme.txt

 - Supports Steam on Windows, Linux, and macOS
     - Supports desktop Xash3d (see installation for details - Android support coming in Beta 2)
 - 30 weapons with originals included (and more)!
-- Includes SD/HD models with the ability to switch blue/orange skins
+- Includes SD/HD models with the ability to switch blue/orange skins. (+) = Supports ironsight
     - Manos de Piedras
         - Right / Left Jabs / Shoryuken
     - Standard Crowbar